LandonSchropp/tic_tac_toe/readme.md

 * `scripts/clean`: Remove the build artifacts.
 * `scripts/build`: Build the project.
 * `scripts/watch`: Watch the source files for changes and rebuild them.
+Also runs a small development server.
 * `scripts/lint`: Run the project's linter.
 * `scripts/test`: Run the project's tests.